Roy-lab/drmn_utils/feature_generation_tools/README.md

 ### Merge and normalize Q-motif feature data

 The aggregated signal values (already likely normalized by the mean per-bp coverage in each respective data set) are then merged, log transformed and quantile normalized.
-Such steps can indeed be applied flexibly depending on user preferences but here we've included the mergeData tool and the quantile_normalize.m script for one working option, with usage shown in Example.sh.
+Such steps can indeed be applied flexibly depending on user preferences but here we've included the mergeData tool and the quantile_normalize.m script as working options, with usage presented in Example.sh.

 Here the relevant files of interest (indicated in Example.sh) are:
 ```